 Looking for small sunroom ideas on a budget?
-Wait until you see these small sunroom ideas to create the perfect space to enjoy the outdoors from within.
+Craving nature’s therapy but are cash-strapped?
+No worries!
+Discover 5 budget-savvy small sunroom ideas without the splurge.
+Create the perfect space to enjoy the outdoors from within.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

 Since moving here a few years ago, we’ve been chipping away at renovating each room on the main living floor.It started with the formal dining room.
 Which led to the family room and front entry hall.
 And ended up in our four-season sunroom.

 If you saw this sunny space before we gave it a serious makeover, there was no surface left untouched without a heavy faux finish.
 While the faux finish designs were truly remarkable, I yearned for more neutral colors with a soft palette so my houseplants would pop in this beautiful indoor space.

 Plus, there are several floor-to-ceiling large windows that you couldn’t even look through because your eyes stopped with the Shrek green faux finish designs.
 After giving this garden room a total makeover with white paint, it looks clean, beautiful, and the perfect spot to read a good book.

 I just finished pulling my perfect sunroom together and can’t wait to show you how incredible it looks now!
 Wait until you see what the sunroom looks like after making these small sunroom ideas on a budget.

 5 Small Sunroom Ideas on a Budget

 Our sun room is not very large.
 It’s roughly 11×13 and has some juts in the wall to accommodate the library that is adjacent to the room.

 Because it has a smaller footprint, I needed to be conscientious of the furnishings so they don’t overwhelm the space.
 I also wanted to leave some room so I could start my seeds indoors during the winter too.